 Edmond: The goal is to have a two-way communication channel between business on one hand, and all the way down to the code-base on the other hand.
-Business requirements change rather very fast at our time.
+Business requirements change rather fast nowaday.
 Having a precise model is next to useless.
 Instead, so far, we established a language that describes the different entities and their behavior in our domain.
 It’s far less often for something technical to affect this language.
-But now everyone - both business and technical people - talk in the same language.
+But now everyone - both business and technical people - speak the same language.
 They use the same concepts that have a clear (not static) meaning inside a specific context and they react to different commands in our domain by triggering different events.

 Niklas: And … is it a live thing?

 Edmond: Indeed!
-Which of-course gets mature over time, yet stays vigilant in face of any changes in business side.
+Which of course gets mature over time, yet stays vigilant in face of any changes on the business side.
 And also the technical side - we will come to this part later.
-Now, we have a clear language for describing our intent and a nice model that specifies the expected behavior in different parts of the system; how a specific bounded contaxt collaborates with the rest of the system, which commands it will handle, how it will react to those commands by trigering different events and what pilicies and business rules it will apply, based on which, those events will be decided.
+Now, we have a clear language for describing our intent and a nice model that specifies the expected behavior in different parts of the system; how a specific bounded context collaborates with the rest of the system, which commands it will handle, how it will react to those commands by triggering different events and what policies and business rules it will apply, based on which, those events will be decided.

 Niklas: Having a clear language through which everyone can communicate clearly, plus a nice model of our business domain, I can say we are ready to write some code!